-KEY WORDS: Cross-Contamination, Time and Temperature Control, Food Preparation, Temperature Danger Zone
+KEY WORDS: Cross-Contamination, Time/Temperature Control for Safety (TCS), Food Preparation, Temperature Danger Zone

 - 1. Train foodservice employees on using the procedures in this SOP.
 Refer to the Using and Calibrating Thermometers SOP. - 2.
 Follow State or local health department requirements. - 3.
 Wash hands prior to preparing foods.
 Refer to the Washing Hands SOP. - 4.
 Use clean and sanitized equipment and utensils while preparing food. - 5.
 Separate raw foods from ready-to-eat foods by keeping them in separate containers until ready to use and by using separate dispensing utensils.
 Refer to the Preventing Cross-Contamination During Storage and Preparation SOP. - 6.
 Pre-chill ingredients for cold foods, such as sandwiches, salads, and cut melons, to 41 °F or below before combining with other ingredients. - 7.
 Prepare foods as close to serving times as the menu will allow. - 8.
 Prepare food in small batches. - 9.
 Limit the time for preparation of any batches of food so that ingredients are not at room temperature for more than 30 minutes before cooking, serving, or being returned to the refrigerator. - 10.
 If potentially hazardous foods are not cooked or served immediately after preparation, quickly chill.
-Refer to the Cooling Potentially Hazardous Foods SOP.
+Refer to the Cooling Potentially Hazardous Foods SOP changed to Time/Temperature Control for Safety Food (TCS).